LogtalkDotOrg/logtalk3/examples/NOTES.md

 authors.

 These are programming examples, meaning that you should study the source files to fully understand them.
-However, note that some examples purpose is to illustrate general principles rather than being adequate, efficient solutions for deployment code.
+However, note that some examples main purpose is to illustrate general principles rather than being adequate, efficient solutions for deployment code.

 All examples are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).

-The example folders may contain two files, `tests.lgt` and `tester.lgt`.
+Most example folders contain two files, `tests.lgt` and `tester.lgt`.
 The file `tests.lgt` contains unit tests for the example.
 These unit tests are based on the sample queries found on the example `SCRIPT.txt` file.
 The file `tester.lgt` is a loader file that, when loaded, will automatically run all the example unit tests.
 You can automate running all these tests by